offbynull/learn/Biology/input/input.md

 * `{bm} Nucleus/\b(Nucleus|Nuclei)\b/i` - Compartment of the cell that contains DNA (genetic information required for the functioning and replication).
 Both prokaryotic and eukaryotic cells have DNA, but only eukaryotic cells have a nucleus.
 In prokaryotic cells, the DNA flows around freely instead of being encapsulated in a nucleus.

   Most eukaryotic cells contain a single nucleus, but some contain can have 0 and others can have more than one.
 An example of 0 is blood cells -- mature blood cells don't have any DNA, therefore no nucleus.
 An example of more than 1 is the organism Oxytricha trifillax -- it contains 2 nuclei, each containing different DNA (its DNA is fragmented across 2 nuclei).

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

-  TODO: ADD DIAGRAM FOR EACH BULLETPOINT

 * `{bm} Endoplasmic Reticulum` - Layered membrane that surrounds the nucleus and is directly connected to pores on the nucleus.
 Large portions of the endoplasmic reticulum's membrane have ribosomes attached.
 The parts that have ribosomes attached are called `{bm} rough endoplasmic reticulum` while the parts that don't are called `{bm} smooth endoplasmic reticulum`.